JulianKemmerer/PipelineC/docs/DEVICE_MODELS_DESIGN.md

 write_json <out>.json
 ```

-This is recipe `early_flatten_noabc`, selected 2026-08-20 by reproducing
+This is recipe `early_flatten_noabc` — chosen because it reproduces
-latchup.app's own post-early-flatten netlists — see "Matching latchup's
+latchup.app's own post-early-flatten netlists; see §3.
-early-flatten flow" below.

 `run_sta` then runs directly in-process — no second Python subprocess, unlike
 PyRTL's flow which shells out to run its own generated script.